utrains/Utrains_python_script/python_projects/project5.md

 ## At work , there is a need to a python script that can convert .xml files to json format.
 To execute this script, we took "test.xml" file as an example.
-We can get this file from the current directory
+We can get that file from the current directory

 ### The script is below: